 If possible, try to find a hook or connection for the MPP to this issue, so you can start with something like “I know you have said you believe in XXX or support XXX [e.g. the importance of supports for children with special education needs, improving learning outcomes, quality of public schools] but as workers in the field we are struggling to provide the supports our students need because of underfunding, understaffing and low wages.

-The education system is underfunded and understaff
+The education system is underfunded and understaffed

 Funding for schools has not kept up with inflation and enrolment growth since 2018, the year the Ford government took office.
 In 2025-26 the cut to real per-pupil funding is $1.4 billion.